ibm-cloud-docs/containers/cs_istio.md

     ```
     {: pre}

 1. Save all IstioOperator CRs (IOPs).
+The in-cluster Istio operator has a finalizer on the IOPs to prevent their deletion until the in-cluster operator deletes the resources that are defined in the IOPs.
+As part of removing the Istio operator without deleting Istio, you must remove the finalizers.

     - List the IOP resources:
         ```sh